Admin

 4. Consistent attendance and no disciplinary behaviors at the student’s current school of enrollment;

-5. Review from Orange County Public Schools Department of Student Services as to the student’s well-being; and
+5. Review from OCPS Department of Student Services as to the student’s well-being; and

 6. An indication from the parents/guardians that they understand and accept the conditions set forth in the re-entry plan.